forprojectonly/1015MiniProject-Team6_B134-/README.md

-# 1015MiniProject-Team6_B134-
+# 1015MiniProject-Team6_B134

 Welcome to Youtube & spotify repository

 About:
-This mini project sc1015(Introduction to
-Data Science and Artificial Intelligence) which focuses on youtube and spotify
+This mini project sc1015(Introduction to Data Science and Artificial Intelligence) which focuses on youtube and spotify.
 For detailed walkthrough, please view the source code in order from:

 1.Data Extraction
+2.Data cleaning
-2.Data cleaning and Visualization
+2.Data Visualization
 3.Linear regression
 4.Random forest
 5.neural network regression

 Contributors
-- Chad - Nerual Networks, Data Extraction
+- Chad - Neural Networks, Data Extraction, random forest
 - ___ Data visualization, Data  Extraction
 - ___ Random Forest, Linear regression

 Problem Defination
--To Identify what makes a song popular on Spotify and Youtube -To identify what are the possible trends between musics and videos on both spotify and youtube platform.
+-To Identify what makes a song popular on Spotify and Youtube.
+-To identify what are the possible trends between musics and videos on both spotify and youtube platform.
--Which model would be best suited to identify the factors
+- Which model would be best suited to identify the factors ?